bk/wmk/readme.md

 will be merged with the main config – unless `ignore_theme_conf` is true.

 It is also possible to split the configuration file up into several smaller files.
-These are placed in the `data/wmk_config.d/` directory.
+These are placed in the `wmk_config.d/` directory (inside the base directory).
 The filename of each yaml file in that directory (minus the `.yaml` extension) is treated as a key and the contents as its value.
 Subdirectories can be used to represent a nested structure.
-For instance, the file `data/wmk_config.d/site/colors/darkmode.yaml` would contain the settings that will be visible to templates as the `site.colors.darkmode` variable.
+For instance, the file `wmk_config.d/site/colors/darkmode.yaml` would contain the settings that will be visible to templates as the `site.colors.darkmode` variable.
-Note that the `WMK_CONFIG` environment variable affects the name of the directory looked for inside `data/`; setting it to `myconf.yaml` would e.g. mean that `wmk` will inspect `data/myconf.d/` for extra configuration settings instead of `data/wmk_config.d/`.
+Note that the `WMK_CONFIG` environment variable affects the name of the directory looked for; setting it to `myconf.yaml` would e.g.  mean that `wmk` will inspect `myconf.d/` for extra configuration settings instead of `wmk_config.d/` (although this does not apply to themes, whose configuration file/directory name is fixed).

 Currently there is support for the following settings: